Appeals the disqualification again: "I'm damn angry"

-Andersson finished third in Saturday's 20-kilometer classical style race, but was disqualified after receiving her second yellow card of the season for violating technical rules.
+Andersson finished third in Saturday's 20-kilometer classical style race, but was disqualified after receiving the season's second yellow card for violating technical rules.

-The day after, she came in fourth in the half-distance freestyle race.
+The day after, she finished fourth in the half-distance freestyle race.

 First and foremost, I've been damn angry – when I think about the situation, I'm still just as angry, she says to Viaplay and continues: